carlitux/gaebuild/README.txt

   edit webservices.py only generated once.
 * If not edit app.py first extending pythonpath if you change this variables: local-apps, extarnal-apps libs-dir
+* If some app or project has error on its setup.py file the process is terminated

 Another example